meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 ### Class Sessions

 This course is scheduled to meet online only.
 There will be no required, in person face-to-face sessions.
 Please be aware that there will be multiple assignments in order to complete the requirements for this *writing-intensive* course.
 Our learning together in this online community will be fun and highly interactive, but it does require that you are very self-motivated in order to stay on top of assignments and coursework.
-First, you will respond to questions and interact with your classmates based on new readings that will be assigned each class (there will be 14 “class sessions”) using various online tools that will be explained to you.
+First, you will respond to questions and interact with your classmates based on new readings that will be assigned each class (there will be 14 "class sessions") using various online tools that will be explained to you.
 Additionally, you will have a list of the main writing assignments, which you can continue to work on until each one is complete and submitted.
 There is a due date for each of these writing assignments to keep you on track.

 ### Student Internet Access